-Kartik Hosanagar, an Operations, Information, and Decisions Professor at the Wharton School, highlights in his paper “People Who Liked This Study Also Liked” the benefits of using personalization, social media, and rich metadata to attract customers in an online retail environment.
+Kartik Hosanagar, an Operations, Information, and Decisions Professor at the Wharton School, highlights in his paper “How Do Recommender Systems Affect Sales Diversity?” the benefits of using personalization, social media, and rich metadata to attract customers in an online retail environment.
 Not only do these tools help companies target the right customers, but they also significantly improve the customer experience.
 And a social media presence alone is no longer good enough; companies have to get smart about producing the right type of content to boost customer engagement.

 Professor Hosanagar sat down with the Mack Institute to discuss his findings.
 A transcript of the interview is below.

 One of the things that the internet and digital media in general have enabled is access to vast amounts of customer data.
 Customers leave behind digital traces on websites and increasingly even in the brick and mortar world.
 When they leave behind that kind of data, the question is how can managers and how can businesses use it efficiently?
 My focus really is on looking at both what we can do with customer data and also what kinds of quantitative tools we can apply to use that customer data.

 I also look at how to apply the same kind of data to efficiently find customers of interest through online marketing channels.
 For example, on sponsored search, say a search engine like Google, what kinds of key words might be of interest to a business?
 How should they participate in auctions run by Google?
 How could they use online marketing channels more efficiently and allocate their ad dollars across social media sponsored search and other digital media more efficiently?